Gone,

 Photos of Veronica Tudor-Williams judging in Australia 1979

-From left: Richard Avis, Margareth Christy-Davis & Elspet Ford, Taysenji
+From left: Richard Avis, Margaret Christy-Davis & Elspet Ford, Taysenji

 Submitted from Jill Avis